Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 A Little Slice of Irish Craftsmanship

-You know, sitting here with this cup of coffee, I can’t help but think about my adventures and misadventures in woodworking—especially when I think of those talented Irish woodworkers who’ve got skills to make even the old trees blush.
+You know, sitting here with this cup of coffee, I can’t help but think about my adventures and woodworking—especially when I think of those talented Irish woodworkers who’ve got skills to make even the old oak trees blush.
 I mean, if you’ve seen a piece of handcrafted furniture or a delicate carving, you might think, “Whoa, how did they do that?”
 And then there’s me, your friendly neighborhood amateur, soap and elbow grease in one hand and a pocketful of ambition in the other.

 First Encounter with Irish Wood Love